- Docs

 We provide iPaaS connectors for Microsoft Power Automate, Azure Logic Apps, Boomi, Mulesoft, and Zapier.

-These official connectors are recommended for customers who have implemented these iPaaS platforms for their business processes, or for organizations that embrace no-code or low-code integration approaches that allow business users and technical teams to automate workflows without developing custom code.
+These official connectors are recommended when your business processes already run on one of these iPaaS platforms, or when your organization prefers no-code or low-code integration approaches that let business and technical teams automate workflows without writing custom code.

 The Boomi, Mulesoft, and Zapier connectors use our SDKs and inherit their built-in features including automatic retries, fast performance, automatic pagination handling, and automatic transfer chunking where available.